 - set timers to move around

 For more ideas on getting in more steps, see this PDF flyer.
 We hope these ideas help as you veer towards the finish line!

-* Since the name of the program is “Step Your Way to 10,000 a Day,” people who can do math—which, as it turns out, is a LOT of people at MIT—wonder why the total step goal is 270,000.
-After all, 10,000 daily steps x 7 days a week x 6 weeks = 420,000 steps.
+* Wondering how we arrived at 270,000 steps for the total goal?
+After all, if you hit the goal listed on the log sheet every day of the challenge, you’d have 315,000 steps.
 But our total goal is somewhat lower, because we know that nobody hits the mark every time, whether we’re talking about steps or anything else in life.
-We want this program to be encouraging, so, while we’d like people to aim for 10,000 steps a day, if you don’t hit the goal from time to time, that’s okay.
+We want this program to be encouraging, so, while we’d like people to aim for the goal every day, if you don’t hit it from time to time, that’s okay.
 Making it to 270,000 steps in 6 weeks shows that you really tried.